willf/superfork/README.md

 THe command has the following options:

-- `--include-issues`: Include issues and comments (not working yet)
 - `--sync`: Sync when repository already exists (default)
 - `--no-sync`: Don't sync when repository already exists
 - `--include-private`: Include private repositories (of course, you need to be able to _access_ the private repos)